ArnaudBrousseau/solidity-app/README.md

 A set of distributed apps written in Solidity.
 Inspired from the tutorial at https://blockgeeks.com/guides/how-to-learn-solidity/

+# NodeJS dependencies
+I'm using Node 8.6.0.
+It's available for download at https://nodejs.org/dist/v8.6.0/

-# Node dependencies
+# Node modules
 I usually install node modules locally to avoid version conflicts.
 To run modules as if they were global:

     export PATH=$PWD/node_modules/.bin:$PATH

-The tests I wrote use async/await, so you'll need the latest node (> 8).

 # Installing
 The command below assumes you have node/npm installed somewhere on your `$PATH`:

-    npm install truffle
+    cd solcial
-    npm install ethereumjs-testrpc
+    npm install .

 # Running

 Start the test network:

-    testrpc -p 8123
+    testrpc -p 8123 (this port is referenced in truffle.js)

 Then: